County Planning Division & National Association of County Planners Project Awards Project Awards Program

 Awards of Excellence and Merit

 Eligible planning projects are those completed within the last two years.
 An awards application should include an electronic copy of the planning document, a summary of the project, and responses to the awards judging criteria.
-Each member of the Awards Committee must receive an award application by April 2, 2021.
+Each member of the Awards Committee must receive an award application by June 16, 2023.
 Incomplete applications or those not received by each juror by the deadline will not be considered.
-Addresses for each of this year’s Jurors are listed below.
+Email addresses for each of this year’s Jurors are listed below.
 The Jurors make the distinction between Awards of Excellence and Awards of Merit based on scoring and other factors.
 Award winners will be notified via email no later than the end of March and are requested to attend the annual business meeting, if possible, to accept their awards.

 Projects must fall under one of the following categories: